 Then I covered it with batting.
 First, I started at the center and stapled one staple on each center.
 Be sure to pull tightly.
 You can press down on the frame and then pull a little more.
 Be sure not to make a hole on the cotton batting.
 Then staple with a staple gun.
-Then, I moved around the entire frame and pulled the fabric and added more staples.
+Next, I moved around the entire frame and pulled the fabric, and added more staples.

 Then do the corners.
 Be sure to shape and pull the sides.
 The sides of these seats go inside the chair frame, so I need to make it super tight.

-Then, I added the fabric layer.
+The next step in the Repair Dining Room Chair was to add the fabric layer.
 I did the same steps as for the batting.